 NOTE: The protocol can be paused here and continued up to 12 h later.
 In this case, store the sample at the working temperature and cover it to prevent evaporation.

 5.1.4) Place ‘eggcups’ in a microscope holder and fill the holder with filter sterilized medium for imaging.
 Now rinse the cells with the same media until the floating yeast cells are removed efficiently.
-Take care not to disturb cells in ‘eggcups’ during the rinsing process.
+Take care not to ‘disturb’ cells in ‘eggcups’ during the rinsing process.

 5.1.5) Select the 100X oil objective and focus carefully.
 Open the software and adjust the parameters.
 For fission yeast, select the filters GFP and TxRed for actin and myosin and adjust the exposition time for both channels.
 A typical acquisition rate is 3 s.
-Start image acquisition.

 NOTE: Depending on the fluorophore, type of tagging and the set-up, exposure time varies for other systems.

-5.2) C. elegans Embryo
+5.2) C. elegans embryo

 NOTE: This example uses C. elegans embryos 25-30 µm wide and 50-55 µm long.
-Embryos were cultured as indicated in 24.
-A simple visual protocol of how to manipulate C. elegans can be found in 25.
+Embryos were cultured as indicated in 25.
+A simple visual protocol of how to manipulate C. elegans can be found in 26.
 The observation was performed using an inverted phase-contrast microscope equipped with a 40X air objective 0.55 NA.